Grilled Veal Steaks with Mojo Marinade

 3. Cook for 4-6 minutes before flipping and cooking an additional 4-5 minutes.

-4. Transfer the steaks to a cutting board to rest for about 5 minutes.
+4. Transfer the steaks to a cutting board and let them rest for about 5 minutes.
 This allows the juices to redistribute throughout the meat, ensuring a juicy bite.

 The veal shrinks a bit when cooking, but you can figure that two flank steaks (about 1 pound of meat total) will feed 3-4 people, depending on appetites and what else you’re serving with the meal.